 Suzan Mazur: And motion.

-In my lab I have also been very interested in understanding the dynamics of membranes from the perspective of plasma membrane in living cells.
+In my lab I have also been very interested in understanding the dynamics of membranes from the perspective of plasma membranes in living cells.

 So it has to do with the homeostasis of the membrane.
 The tension of the membrane is at a relative set point, When the tension is high, you exocytose, and when the tension is low, you endocytose.